mhaberler/adsb-feeder/README.md

 I run reporter and websockets services behind an nginx SSL proxy, see nginx-fragments.conf .

 for a systemd service see adsbhub.service .

+## leaflet demo

+This shows dynamically updated markers for each tracked plane.
+The feed's bounding box is dynamically updated on pan/zoom/drag for minimizing traffic.

+You need to edit leaflet/index.html for host and credentials first.

 ## python client